nbQA-dev/nbQA/README.rst

 Adapter to run any code-quality tool on a Jupyter notebook.
 Documentation is hosted here_.

+NOTE: this will currently not work on Windows, but I'm working on making it cross-platform.

 Prerequisites
 -------------
 If you don't have `pip`_ installed, this `Python installation guide`_ can guide